ESP32-CAM: Take and Send Photos via Email using an SMTP Server

 1. Open your Google Account.

-1. In the Select app field, choose mail.
-For the device, select Other and give it a name, for example ESP32.
-Then, click on Generate.
-It will pop-up a window with a password that you’ll use with the ESP32 or ESP8266 to send emails.
-Save that password (even though it says you won’t need to remmeber it) because you’ll need it later.
+It will pop-up a window with a password that you’ll use with the ESP32 to send emails.
+Save that password (even though it says you won’t need to remember it) because you’ll need it later.

 Now, you should have an app password that you’ll use on the ESP32 code to send the emails.